 Not sure whether to pay e-tolls or not?
-Herewith the grounds of OUTA’s legal defence against forthcoming summonses against its members.
+Herewith the grounds of OUTA’s legal defence against forthcoming summonses against its supporters.

 SANRAL, through their spokesperson Mr. Vusi Mona, has attempted to persuade the public that OUTA is advocating lawlessness by urging the public not to “pay e-tolls lawfully levied in terms of sections 27(1) and 27(3) of the South African National Roads Act 7 of 1998 (“the SANRAL Act”)”.